Audio Edition Coming Soon!

 Paranormal Romance done right… or at least slightly better:

 This is more erotically explicit than my usual choice of romance novels, but the first seven books of the Merry Gentry series by Laurell K. Hamilton offer one of the very few paranormal romances where the magical tropes make sense.
 (I gave up on Hamilton’s Anita Blake series a long time ago.)
 Are they good books?
-No. The novels not written or paced well enough for me to call them “good” from an objective point of view.
+No. The novels are not written or paced well enough for me to call them “good” from an objective point of view.
 They’re basically fairy smut.
 But to their credit, they make no pretense of being anything else and still do a pretty good job of establishing the interesting, often alien society of the fae.
 The main character, Meredith Gentry, is only part human, so we have enough to relate to her, but her nonhuman ancestry can still allow for some pretty weird, unbelievable stuff to happen.
 The copious amounts of sex make sense (more or less) because of a power struggle for the throne of the Unseelie Court.
 Merry is in line for the throne, but the only way she can get it is by getting pregnant.
 (The fae don’t have many children and fertility is a prerequisite for a ruler.)
 Merry doesn’t really want to rule, but if she wants to survive, she has to win; her cousin Cel will kill her if he manages to sire a child first.
 Of course there are a lot of gorgeous men because it is a reverse-harem fantasy, but the politics make sense, the characters were portrayed well enough to keep me invested emotionally, and most of the crazy magical stuff that happens makes sense within the context of their world and cultures.
-Yes, it’s another excuse for the erotic elements.
+Yes, it is another excuse for the erotic elements.
 Yes, it still features a lot of “the beast within” trope.
 But they are far better justified in the Gentry books than in many other romances novels, paranormal or not.

 What do you think?
 Are there any paranormal romances you think “get it right”?
 Tropes or traditions you would rather see go by the wayside?
-I hope you’ll hare your thoughts in the comments.
+I hope you’ll share your thoughts in the comments.